Clinical Pastoral Education (CPE)

 Presence Health accepts interns and residents who are highly qualified for its programs.
 To be considered for admittance the candidate should exhibit strong qualifications for the health profession s/he wishes to pursue.
 Applicants to the CPE program must possess the following general qualities:

 - Emotional stability and affective maturity

 - Physical and mental stamina

 - Critical thinking skills

 - Empathy for others

 - Ability to work with peers (in group sharing of clinical work)

 - Ability to learn and function in a variety of settings

-Each year, Resurrection Health Care CPE admits four individuals to the Clinical Pastoral Education Residency Program.
-For the intensive 11-week program, Resurrection Health Care CPE accepts six interns.
-These class sizes and clinical settings ensure that one-on-one instruction is provided.
+Each year, Presence Health admits four individuals to the Clinical Pastoral Education residency program.
+For the intensive 11-week program, Presence Health accepts six interns.
+The extended 22-week program offered at Presence Mercy Medical Center also accepts six interns per unit.
+These class sizes and the clinical settings ensure that one-on-one instruction is provided.